gavazcal/printf/README.md

     We strongly encourage you to work all together on a set of tests If the task does not specify what to do with an edge case, do the same as printf

+Description
+Our _printf function writes output to stdout, the standard output.
+It is variadic and can, therefore, take any number of arguments.
+Successful execution returns the number of characters printed (minus the null byte).
+Unsuccessful execution produces a negative value return.

+Example
+To print out the name and age of a person where age is of type int and name and is a pointer to a string:
+#include "holberton.h"
+_printf("My name is %s and I am %d years old\\n", name, age);